- To provide the most comprehensive JavaTM library for the scientific community.

 - and more...

-- Integrate with others packages (using physical units, mathematics numbers, functions etc..)
+- Integrate with others packages (e.g. physical measures, mathematics numbers, functions etc..)

 - License your code under the JScience BSD License.